Publication Ethics and Publishing Malpractice Statement

 Authors whose articles have been previously published in a peer reviewed journal/s and reports are eligible for consideration at Geography and You.
 All involved parties, including the author, the journal editor and the peer reviewers need to agree upon and adhere to standards of expected ethical behaviour.

 Our ethics statements are based on COPE’s Best Practice Guidelines for Journal Editors.

-The editor is the publisher of the journal and the journal follows the best ethical practices.
+The editor is the publisher of the journal and the journal follows the best ethical practices accepted globally.

 Objectivity and fairness in evaluation

-The editor evaluates manuscripts solely on the basis of their intellectual content and strength.
-Race, gender, sexual orientation, religious belief or political philosophy of the authors have no bearing on any decisions regarding publication.
+The editor evaluates manuscripts solely on the basis of their intellectual merit, content and strength.
+Race, gender, sexual orientation, religious belief or political philosophy of the authors has no bearing on any decisions regarding publication.

-Any material in a submitted manuscript that is previously unpublished is not used in the editor’s own research without express permission of the author.
+Any material in a submitted manuscript that is previously unpublished is never used in the editor’s own research without express permission of the author.

 Duties of reviewers

 Peer reviewers assist the editor in making decisions pertaining to publication.
 Through communication with the author, they may also help the authors in improving their paper.